Blujakmusic/The-Matrix/README.md

 # The-Matrix
-Experimenting with JavaScript and CSS elements in this basic interactive web app.
+Experimenting with JavaScript and CSS elements in this basic interactive web prompt.
 The question is, red or blue?